 As the 90s waned and the 2000s bloomed, cars were getting more and more expensive to build.
 Fewer and fewer cars were offered in multiple body styles because they cost more to design, build, and certify for the road.
 The last of the body on frame passenger cars were also dying off, soon to be replaced with unibody sedans and SUVs, which were more difficult to modify.

 As a result, fewer manufacturers built lower volume body variants, even as people shifted towards the extreme practicality of SUVs.
-That era produced quite a few forgotten body variants of normal cars, some of which will be listed here.
-Thanks to the comments section, who suggested some of these.
+That era produced quite a few forgotten body variants of normal cars out of sheer habit, some of which will be listed here.

 Thank you, SmugAardvark, for the suggestion.

 The Land Rover Freelander was sold in both four door, two door, and panel van (!) versions over the model’s run, but the latter never made it to the states.
 I actually can’t recall the last time I saw one, but the two door convertible and hardtop are especially rare in the USA.
 Supposedly, the panel van version is ungodly rare even in its home market.
 Mostly derided as “not a real Land Rover,” SmugAardvark had a very favorable report over his ownership.
 He says:

 The rear shell is fully removable, although the roof rails make it a bit like Tetris to get free and clear without dinging anything.
 But the result of removing it along with the two removable sunroof panels was a great open air sensation.
 Of course, the first time I went mudding after buying it, I had the roof off, and was left with a nice coat of muck on the entire interior.

 Also kind of neat, and definitely more rare to see (I have never actually seen one other than on the internet), there was a whole tent you could buy to mount in place of the hard shell, so you could camp up off the ground.